Trieste (bathyscaphe): The Mariana Trench dives

 Trieste departed San Diego on 5 October 1959 for Guam aboard the freighter Santa Maria to participate in Project Nekton, a series of very deep dives in the Mariana Trench.

-On 23 January 1960, she reached the ocean floor in the Challenger Deep (the deepest southern part of the Mariana Trench), carrying Jacques Piccard and Don Walsh.
+On 23 January 1960, it reached the ocean floor in the Challenger Deep (the deepest southern part of the Mariana Trench), carrying Jacques Piccard and Don Walsh.
 This was the first time a vessel, crewed or uncrewed, had reached the deepest known point of the Earth's oceans.
 The onboard systems indicated a depth of 11521 m, although this was revised later to 10916 m; fairly recently, more accurate measurements have found Challenger Deep to be between 10911 m and 10994 m deep.

 The descent to the ocean floor took 4 hours 47 minutes at a descent rate of 0.9 m/s.
 After passing 9000 m, one of the outer Plexiglas window panes cracked, shaking the entire vessel.
 The two men spent twenty minutes on the ocean floor.
 The temperature in the cabin was 7 °C (45 °F) at the time.
 While at maximum depth, Piccard and Walsh unexpectedly regained the ability to communicate with the support ship, USS Wandank (ATA-204), using a sonar/hydrophone voice communications system.
 At a speed of almost 1 mi/s – about five times the speed of sound in air – it took about seven seconds for a voice message to travel from the craft to the support ship and another seven seconds for answers to return.

 While at the bottom, Piccard and Walsh reported observing a number of sole and flounder (both flatfish).
 The accuracy of this observation has later been questioned and recent authorities do not recognize it as valid.
 The theoretical maximum depth for fish is at about 8000-8500 m, beyond which they would become hyperosmotic.
 Invertebrates such as sea cucumbers, some of which potentially could be mistaken for flatfish, have been confirmed at depths of 10000 m and more.
 Walsh later said that their original observation could be mistaken as their knowledge of biology was limited.
 Piccard and Walsh noted that the floor of the Challenger Deep consisted of "diatomaceous ooze".
 The ascent took 3 hours and 15 minutes.
 The National Museum of the Navy commemorated the 60th anniversary of the dive in January 2020.